 In science, changing axioms is disruptive, just as changing a building’s foundations is, but the result can be worth it because disruptive innovations (Sandström, 2010) don’t necessarily deny past progress.
 For example, allowing curved surfaces still included Euclid’s geometry as a special case and Einstein’s theory of relativity also included Newtonian mechanics as a special case.

-Quantum realism doesn’t change the equations of physics that are based on evidence, it just changes their interpretation, e.g. Schrödinger’s equation is the same but now it describes what is real not fictional.
-What difference does a mere interpretation make?
-Everything, as it allows new directions.
-Just as knowing that the stars don’t revolve around the earth gave new directions in cosmology, knowing that the physical world is generated by quantum processing allows new directions in physics.
+In the same way, quantum realism doesn’t change the equations of physics, only their interpretation, so Schrödinger’s equation is the same except it now describes what is real not fictional.
+The value of this change is that it allows new directions, for just as knowing that the stars don’t revolve around the earth gave new directions in astronomy, knowing that the physical world is generated by quantum processing allows new directions in physics.

 Changing Wheeler’s “It from bit” to become “It from qubit” allows a “Physics from scratch” approach (Tegmark, 2007 p6), where the charges say of electron, quarks and neutrinos can be derived from quantum processing first principles (see Chapter 4).
 Yet paradigm shifts always face another barrier – the hubris that we already have all the answers.